Basmajian's identity in higher Teichm\"uller-Thurston theory: Real Projective Structures

 \section{Real Projective Structures $(n = 3)$}

 A convex real projective surface, or convex $\rp^2$-surface, is a quotient $\Omega/ \Gamma$ where $\Omega\subset \rp^2$ is a convex domain in the complement of some $\rp^1$ and $\Gamma < \mathrm{PGL}(3,\br)$ is a discrete group acting properly on $\Omega$.
 A convex $\rp^2$-structure on a surface $S$ is a diffeomorphism $f: S \to \Omega/ \Gamma$.
-The work of Goldman \cite{Goldman:1990vp} tells us that the conjugacy class of the holonomy coming from a convex $\rp^2$-structure on a surface $S$ is a Hitchin representation $\pi_1(S) \to \mathrm{SL}(3,\br)$.
+When $S$ has negative Euler characteristic, the work of Goldman \cite{Goldman:1990vp} tells us that the conjugacy class of the holonomy coming from a convex $\rp^2$-structure on a surface $S$ is a Hitchin representation $\pi_1(S) \to \mathrm{PSL}(3,\br)$.
 In fact, for closed surfaces this identification is a bijection by the work of Choi-Goldman \cite{Choi:1993iz}.

 In this section we give a generalization of Basmajian's identity to convex $\rp^2$-surfaces and by extension to 3-Hitchin representations.
 This result is an immediate corollary of Theorem \ref{thm:identity}, however, the proof here is geometric in nature and will closely follow Basmajian's original proof in \cite{Basmajian:1993eu}.
 Further, it motivates the general case.